Trade Nation review

 You can always opt for the Core MT4 option if you prefer the functionality of this but you will lose out on the fixed spreads.

-*These spreads were taken from the demo account on 14th April.
+*These spreads were taken from their Mt4 account on 21st August 2023.
 These may be higher in the current market conditions.